What is gestational diabetes?

 - slightly higher rates of fetal and neonatal death

 Untreated gestational diabetes can also result in the baby having a high birth weight.
 This is called macrosomia.
-Macrosomia may result in shoulder damage during birth and usually requires a cesarean delivery.
+Macrosomia may result in shoulder damage during birth and can require a cesarean delivery.
 Babies with macrosomia have a higher likelihood of childhood obesity and type 2 diabetes.

 - losing weight before pregnancy